malacourse/pod-watcher/README.md

     Name:		OPENSHIFT_TOKEN
     Description:	The openshift authentication token of the service account used to run the pod.
 The service must have the view role on the namespaces it is watching.
+Used for testing.
+A service account token secret is used for normal deployments.
-    Required:		true
+    Required:		false
     Default:		<none>

     Name:		PODMONITOR_FILEPATH